Polygon Split

 Feature Description

-Splits lines or regions using a temporarily drawn polygon.
+Splits lines or regions using a drawn temporary split polygon.

-The Polygon Split button becomes available only when the current map contains editable layers with one or more selected objects.
+The Polygon Split button becomes available only when there's an editable layer in the current map containing one or more selected objects.

 Feature Entry